"Thousands of women today call me 'amma' (mother). It reflects their love and trust in me. This is the greatest honor

 JAYAMMA - MOTHER OF MANY AND OF CMM

-Jayamma took over as the President of the association and Jaya Singh begun to support her in all the ways and the team from the back and started to publish various issues of this particular community and formed Private and Governmental partnerships.
+Jayamma took over as the President of CMM and Jaya Singh Thomas begun to support her in all the ways and the team from the back and started to publish various issues of this particular community and formed Private and Governmental partnerships.

 Since Chaithanya Mahila Mandali had been established, Jayamma has become a mother figure for many people.
-She was accessible all the time and had to deal with many difficult circumstances: Starting from police raids, issues with public in general, rented house owners, other women associations, clients, court cases or issues between community women and pimps/ brokers.
-But having seen the positive impact she made, many women began to take memberships and started benefitting.
+She was accessible along with Jaya Singh Thomas all the time and had to deal with many difficult circumstances: Starting from police raids, issues with public in general, rented house owners, other women associations, clients, court cases or issues between community women and pimps/ brokers.

-Up until now CMM helped to shape many lives to the better.
+Up until now through CMM helped to shape many lives to the better.
 This includes, preventing many young women and adolescent girls from entering into sex work, sheltering and educating sex worker's children, rescuing women and children from the street and helping them to return home, or helping them to find alternative livelihoods.
 CMM had to face many difficulties throughout at the beginning, but now it can be proud of its achievements and will continuously strive to better sex worker's lives in the future.

 RECOGNITIONS AND AWARDS RECEIVED